EpfeiferNutri/Phage-plasmids/tyPPing/DESCRIPTION_tyPPing.md

 # Citing tyPPing

--   If you use tyPPing, please cite the corresponding paper:
+-   If you use tyPPing, please cite the corresponding paper: **["Efficient detection and typing of phage-plasmids"](https://www.biorxiv.org/content/10.1101/2025.08.29.673033v1)**